digitalinteraction/climatered-client/src/content/atrium/en.md

-# Welcome to our global, digital climate change summit!

 **Climate change affects everyone, everywhere.
 Therefore, no person, country or time zone is excluded from the virtual Climate:Red Summit, organised by the network of the International Federation of Red Cross and Red Crescent.
 By bringing together people from all around the world, we create a truly global platform to debate and inspire climate action.**

 First, please register [here](https://climate.red/register).
 One week before the summit, you can start browsing the programme and build your own schedule for 9 – 10 September.
 Check also What’s on section for some interesting sessions and inspiring speakers.